NyAinaRakoto/NyAinaRakoto.github.io/_pages/about.md

-Welcome to my website
 ======
+I am a Ph.D. student in Geography at Oklahoma State University.
 My research interest focuses on using geospatial technologies in environmental and ecological studies to conserve biodiversity and reach sustainable development.
 Currently, I am working on remote sensing of invasive grassland plants.